MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 This article outlines some of the tips and tricks we've learned to keep users confident in different scenarios.

-> [!Note]
-> Check out the [Customer-focused creative process](coming-soon.md) section for suggestions on identifying your customer and creating a great Mixed Reality concept.
+> **Note**: Check out the [Customer-focused creative process](coming-soon.md) section for suggestions on identifying your customer and creating a great Mixed Reality concept.

 ## Transition interaction models